fraser125/HiFiveInventor/README.md

 ## Notes:
 * The HiFive1RevB is an Arduino style board with the same core processing (FE310, ESP32, Segger OB) but without the LED Matrix and other sensors on the HiFive Inventor board.
 [HiFive1RevB](https://www.sifive.com/boards/hifive1-rev-b)  TBD: Pinout or the use of [SiFive Freedom Studio](https://www.sifive.com/software/sifive-freedom-studio)
-* If powered via the Edge Connector the LED's will not light up.

 * [YouTube Playlist (kind of random)](https://www.youtube.com/playlist?list=PLvZXTXiQDCe7YSpDQmd2ksVSHb431ns7F)
 * Python stuff & firmware blobs [HiFive-PythonSandbox](https://github.com/damianburrin/HiFive-PythonSandbox/tree/main/h5%20updater-20240605T172322Z-001/h5%20updater/hifive_updater)